prototypefund/reproducible-website/_events/berlin2017/ReproducibleSummitIIIEventDocumentation.md

 == Day 1 ==
 === Working sessions I ===

-==== {{anchor|RefHeadingToc4086118152727}} What is the ecosystem around rpm? ====

-two types of rpm: source and binary

-src.rpm: tarball, build instruction, etc

-rpm packages are signed; one can take signature from one rpm to another, as long as other part is the same

-also, for comparing one can strip signature

-package itself is reproducible already, patches already included upstream:

-- %_hostname macro

-- $SOURCE_DATE_EPOCH as build date

-- use topmost changelog entry as $SOURCE_DATE_EPOCH (%source_date_epoch_from_changelog macro)

-- clamp file timestamps to $SOURCE_DATE_EPOCH (%source_date_epoch_from_changelog macro)

-- size of directories included in cpio inside of rpm -> zero

-- ghost files (files owned by package, but not included in actual archive),

-rpm include hash of such file (from build environment) -> fixed; file size

-is still included (it is a feature)

-rpm include compiled python files, which contains timestamp of source files;

-clamping mtime (of source files) may in some cases break this - if mtime does

-not match here, python recompile the file each run

-PEP 552 - use source hash instead of mtime

-OpenSUSE: open build service, produce "buildenv file", including hashes of build inputs

-osc - client tool to build package locally; this tool is also packaged for Debian

-build path doesn't matter, it is constant (chroot env)

-interesting topic: use reprotest for rpm packages

-reproducibility testing in OpenSUSE: not automatically, but there are manual results

-further tasks:

-- document current status, environment

 ==== {{anchor|RefHeadingToc4088118152727}} End user tools: What does exist, what is still needed ====